-Do I use fresh or frozen cranberries?
-You can use either fresh or frozen and get a delicious sauce.
+You can use either fresh or frozen and get a delicious cranberry sauce.
 I prefer to use fresh cranberries that I freeze ahead of making the sauce.
 Since cranberries are a shorter season I like to stock up when my store has some available.
 Right now I believe I have four bags in my freezer.
-This way I have some the rest of the year.
+This way I have some for the rest of the year.

-Can this recipe be doubled?
 It sure can be doubled.
-Just keep in mind of the fill line since this recipe becomes foamy.
-The cook time will stay the same as the recipe.
+Just keep in mind of the fill line in the inner pot.
+Since this recipe becomes foamy.
+The cook time will stay the same as this recipe.

-The cranberry sauce is thicker than I like.
-After the sauce has chilled it will thicken, adding water into it will loosen it up.
+After the cranberry sauce has chilled wit will thicken, adding water into it will loosen it up.
 I recommend doing this in a saucepan over medium heat.
-Add about 1 tablespoon at a time.
+Add about 1 tablespoon of water at a time.
 As the sauce reheats and mixes in with the water it will loosen.